Alcohol, Tobacco, Firearms, and Explosives Agent Career Profile

 Job Functions and Work Environment of ATF Agents

-Today, the Bureau of Alcohol, Tobacco, Firearms and Explosives investigates violent crimes and criminal organizations.
-Agents are responsible for enforcing laws related to curbing firearms trafficking, fire and arson investigations, unlawful sale and distribution of alcohol and tobacco, and the use and storage of explosives.
+Today, the Bureau of Alcohol, Tobacco, Firearms, and Explosives investigates violent crimes and criminal organizations.
+Agents are responsible for enforcing laws relating to firearms trafficking, fire and arson investigations, unlawful sale and distribution of alcohol and tobacco, and the use and storage of explosives.